fluxcd/website/content/en/docs/guides/image-update.md

 #### Using access token [short-lived]

-!!! note "Workload Identity"
+{{% note title="Workload Identity" %}}
 Please ensure that you enable workload identity for your cluster, create a GCP service account that has access to the container registry and create an IAM policy binding between the GCP service account and the Kubernetes service account so that the pods created by the cronjob can access GCP APIs and get the token.
 Take a look at [this guide](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)
+{{% /note %}}

 The access token for GCR expires hourly.
 Considering this limitation, one needs to ensure the credentials are being